 Benjamin Williams ('11) received a 2011 Elliot Norton Award for Outstanding Design (lighting) by a Midsize/Small/Fringe Theater, "The Aliens" (Company One).

-Sheldon Best ('08) played the lead in Tracy Letts' "Superior Donuts" at the Denver Center Theater Company.
-He received an Audelco nomination for best lead actor in a play for his work in the off-Broadway show "Freed."
-He previously starred in Red Fern Theatre's "Gentrifusion," SpeakEasy Stage Company's New England premiere of "The History Boys," Boston Playwright Theater's "The Oil Thief" and Actors' Shakespeare Project's "Much Ado About Nothing."
-He performed off-Broadway in the world premiere of "Soul Samurai" by Qui Nguyen, produced by Ma-Yi Theatre Company and Vampire Cowboys Theatre Company.
+Sheldon Best ('08) starred in Atlantic Theater Company's US Premiere of "The Lonliness of the Long Distance Runner."
+He received an Audelco nomination for best lead actor in a play for his work in the Off-Broadway show "Freed."
+He performed in the world premiere of "Soul Samurai" by Qui Nguyen, produced by Ma-Yi Theatre Company and Vampire Cowboys Theatre Company.

 Mitchell Bloom ('84) is the Assistant Resident Costume Designer at the Metropolitan Opera.
 Previously, he was a freelance Assistant Costume Designer working on Broadway ("Grand Hotel," "The Will Rogers Follies" and "Les Liaisons Dangereuses," all Tony-winning designs), films ("Cold Mountain," "The Good Shepherd" and "The Village") and dance (world premiers by Agnes DeMille, Paul Taylor and Twyla Tharp).